rkoeninger/ShenScript/docs/interop.rst

 Functions to retrieve common JavaScript globals.
 All take zero arguments and return what they're called.
 They Shen global symbols name with additional earmuffs (e.g. :shen:`js.*Array*`) where the value is actually held.

-..
-Hint:: Some of these are not available in all JavaScript environments.
+.. hint:: Some of these are not available in all JavaScript environments.
 You can check if a symbol is defined with :shen:`(bound? js.*Array*)`.

 .. function:: js.Array